shailendramaurya/racoon/README.md

 # Racoon

-A YouTube downloader written in HTML, JS with mdb library and piped API & php backend.
+A media downloader written in HTML, JS with pico css.

 ## ⚠️ Work in Progress ⚠️

+### Status: functioning

 ## Author